daniel0076/MEGAsync/README.md

 MEGA Sync Client
 ================

+This is a fork to support running MEGASync on Linux aarch64

 Easy automated syncing between your computers and your MEGA cloud drive.

 This repository contains all the development history of the official sync client of MEGA: